TimzonaTimothy/smart-contract-security/README.md

 This codebase features a basic contract written in Solidity, the programming language for Ethereum smart contracts.
 The "StorageVictim" contract has 1 critical vulnerability, 1 medium vulnerability, and 2 informational vulnerabilities.

+## Findings/Suggestions

+    Change the compiler version
+    Change the function StorageVictim() public to contructor() public update address owner to address public owner
+    In the store function, directly update storages[msg.sender] without creating a local struct.

 ### Getting Started

 ## Clone the repository: